technicat/resume/resume.md

 ### [Talk Dim Sum](http://talkdimsum.com/) @ Technicat

-2014-01-01 to present
+developer, publisher from 2014-01-01 to present

-Roles: developer, publisher

 Your dim sum companion.
 Read about dim sum and learn how to pronounce the dishes.
 Available on Itch.io and the App Store.